ExtendRealityLtd/VRTK/DOCUMENTATION.md

    * `bool` - Returns true if the ui pointer should be currently active.

 The PointerActive method determines if the ui pointer beam should be active based on whether the pointer alias is being held and whether the Hold Button To Use parameter is checked.

+#### ValidClick/2

+  > `public bool ValidClick(bool checkLastClick, bool lastClickState = false)`

+  * Parameters
+   * `bool checkLastClick` - If this is true then the last frame's state of the UI Click button is also checked to see if a valid click has happened.
+   * `bool lastClickState` - This determines what the last frame's state of the UI Click button should be in for it to be a valid click.
+  * Returns
+   * `bool` - Returns true if the UI Click button is in a valid state to action a click, returns false if it is not in a valid state.

+The ValidClick method determines if the UI Click button is in a valid state to register a click action.

 ### Example